encoredev/encore/docs/ts/develop/orms/prisma.md

 ---
-seotitle: Using Prisma with Encore
+seotitle: Using Prisma with Encore.ts
 seodesc: Learn how to use Prisma with Encore to interact with SQL databases.
-title: Using Prisma with Encore
+title: Using Prisma with Encore.ts
 lang: ts
 ---